sematext/docs/docs/logs/fields.md

 Deleting a field removes it from the logs [mappings](/logs/mappings-templates) and the logs already shipped to your Logs App will not be affected.
 If you continue to ship logs with such a field it will appear again.
 To fully delete the field from your Logs App first make sure the deleted field is no longer present in logs you ship to Sematext and then delete it with Field Editor.

-Excluding a field makes the specific field inaccessible for search and retrieval operations.
+Excluding a field makes the specific field inaccessible for search and visualizing operations.
 When a field is excluded, it is disabled in the logs [mappings](/logs/mappings-templates) and effectively excluded from the index's search capabilities.
 This means that queries and aggregations will not consider or return results based on the excluded field.

 ### Re-indexing data